-The net combined ratio (before returns of call) has been calculated as the sum of claims incurred net of reinsurance and net operating expenses divided by the sum of calls and premiums less reinsurance premiums as extracted from the annual financial statements at 30 September 2020.
+^{} The net combined ratio (before returns of call) has been calculated as the sum of claims incurred net of reinsurance and net operating expenses divided by the sum of calls and premiums less reinsurance premiums as extracted from the annual financial statements at 30 September 2021.
+The Association is a monoline insurer and the combined ratio is impacted by a small number of notifications being reported during a financial year.
+During years where there are high estimates attributed to notifications the combined ratio will be closer to or above 100% and when the Association experiences a benign claims year or notifications that were previously reserved at a high loss estimate improve the Association will see a significantly improved combined ratio well below 100%.

-The continuing strength of the Association allowed the Board at its meeting in June 2020 to approve a return of call of approximately £8.1 million, the second successive year in which the return of call has been at this level.
-Returns of call amounting to £33.1 million have now been made to the membership over the course of the last five financial years.

-At the renewal on 1 October 2019 there was no general rate increase but as the Members declared higher commission income than projected, this resulted in an increase in the Advance Call.
-Furthermore, ten Members have joined the Association during the financial year while one Member terminated its membership following acquisition as further expanded on in the Market Conditions section.
-This resulted in calls being higher when compared with the previous year, up from £13.1 million to £14.0 million.
+The Association has remained in an exceptionally strong capital position and this capital strength allowed the Board at its meeting in June 2021 to approve a return of call of approximately £7.9 million, the third successive year in which the return of call has been at this level.
+Returns of call amounting to £36.0 million have now been made to the membership over the course of the last five financial years.
+At the renewal on 1 October 2020 there was a 6% general increase to call rates with Members also declaring higher commission income than projected, this resulted in an increase in the Advance Call.
+Furthermore, 22 Members have joined the Association during the financial year while four Members terminated their membership.
+This resulted in calls being higher when compared with the previous year, up from £14.0 million to £20.9 million.

-The return of call during the current financial year was made from two policy years, £1.6 million from 2011/12 and £6.5 million from 2012/13, and represented, respectively, 16.0% and 53.5% of the Advance Call of those policy years.
+The return of call during the current financial year was made from two policy years, £1.1 million from 2012/13 and £6.8 million from 2013/14, and represented, respectively, 8.5% and 38.0% of the Advance Call of those policy years.

-The reinsurance premiums paid by the Association were higher than the previous year at £2.2 million.
+The reinsurance premiums paid by the Association were higher than the previous year at £3.1 million (2020: £2.2 million).
 This increase reflected the growth in Advance Call, to which reinsurance premiums are proportionate.
-There was no change in the reinsurance premium rate at renewal.
+There was a minor rate increase in the reinsurance premium rate at renewal.

-The number of claims notified to the Association in the 2019/20 policy year was lower than in the previous year at 63, although the aggregate value of claims after 12 months was considerably higher at the same stage.
-Significant contingency reserves have also been retained within the policy year in order to absorb any future deterioration in claims.
+The number of claims notified to the Association in the 2020/21 policy year was higher than in the previous year at 136 (2019/20: 63), reflecting the growth in membership during the policy year, although the aggregate value of claims after 12 months was considerably lower at the same stage.
+Significant contingency reserves, in excess of the 90th percentile of confidence, have also been retained within the policy year in order to absorb any future deterioration in claims.

-Claims paid in the year were £3.3 million compared with £4.3 million in 2019 and the provision for outstanding claims reduced by £0.2 million.
-The claims position in older policy years showed improvement, with a £9.6 million release of surplus claims provisions from those years.
-Overall, the level of claims incurred in the financial year was £3.1 million, down from £4.8 million in the previous year.
+Claims paid in the year were £3.3 million which is on par with the amounts paid in the previous year.
+The provision for outstanding claims reduced by £5.0 million.
+The claims position in older policy years showed improvement, with a £14.7 million release of surplus claims provisions from those years.
+The release of the surplus claims provisions resulted from the improvement of a number of notifications reported in the prior policy years and the release of surplus IBNER.
+Overall, the level of claims incurred in the financial year was negative £1.8 million, adding to the surplus for the year rather than reducing it as would usually be the case.
+The improvements in the older policy years contributed to this position.